Welcome to our article on gig economy statistics, where we discuss those working remotely and their impact on the world around us.

 We’ve already learned that over a third of the US workforce is involved in the gig economy today.
 Just a few months from now, when the data for 2020 is published, we can expect to see a significant increase in the percentage of freelancers and gig workers.

 14. 35% of companies say that 91-99% of their workers work remotely.

 Freelance workforce statistics show companies across the US are using the remote worker market to their benefit.
-With 39% of companies that use freelancers having less than 25 employees, it is obvious that small businesses use remote workers as a cheaper option when starting.
+Small business statistics indicate that 39% of companies that use freelancers have less than 25 employees.
+It is obvious that small businesses use remote workers as a cheaper option when starting.

 15. 40% of companies predict the number of gig workers in their workforce will increase.